 You can find more information here.

 The Residential Tenancies (Smoke Alarms and Insulation) Regulations 2016 set out a requirement for ceiling and underfloor insulation in rental homes where it is reasonably practical to install it.
-Rental property owners must comply by 1 July 2019.
+The legal requirement came into effect on 1 July 2019.